 Tomorrow - Freedom Women Collective

-Tomorrow, will be a multimedia art installation from the Freedom Women Collective, of women who survived war, conflict and persecution: artists Arafa Hassan Gouda, Nisreen Barazi, Gaida Dirar, Shuke Halake Aeroro and Faisa Omar, with Lee Karen Stow and curator Sarah Perks.
+Tomorrow, was a multimedia art installation from the Freedom Women Collective, a group of women who survived war, conflict and persecution: artists included Arafa Hassan Gouda, Nisreen Barazi, Gaida Dirar, Shuke Halake Aeroro and Faisa Omar, with Lee Karen Stow and curator Sarah Perks.

-In this commission the artists weave stories from Ethiopia, Libya, Somalia, Syria and Sudan using visual and textile art, sculpture, performance, poetry and photography.
-During the festival and on Saturdays, the collective invite you to special events in the studio to share experiences of loss, resistance, resilience and survival.
+In this commission the artists wove stories from Ethiopia, Libya, Somalia, Syria and Sudan using visual and textile art, sculpture, performance, poetry and photography.
+During the festival and on Saturdays, the collective hosted special events in the studio to share experiences of loss, resistance, resilience and survival.

 August 2023